 American Humane Association investigates why people don't own pets

-There were the responses they expected--“pets cost too much money,” “I don’t have time,” “I’m allergic to cats”--but it was the unexpected answers concerning pet ownership that the American Humane Association found interesting in its three-part “Keeping Pets (Dogs and Cats) in Homes Retention Study.”
-Nearly 20 percent of prior pet owners surveyed said they didn’t acquire a new dog or cat because they were still grieving the loss of a previous pet.
+There were the expected responses—"pets cost too much money," "I don't have time," "I'm allergic to cats"—but it was the unexpected answers concerning pet ownership that the American Humane Association took special note of in its "Keeping Pets in Homes Retention Study."
+The most surprising finding?
+Nearly 20 percent of prior pet owners surveyed said they didn't acquire a new dog or cat because they were still grieving the loss of a previous pet.

-American Humane has launched the study as part of its efforts to reduce the number of adoptable pets euthanized each year in shelters across the country by better understanding pet ownership--or lack thereof.
-Performed by the association’s Animal Welfare Research Institute, the first phase of the study aimed to uncover people’s motivations for owning (or not owning) a dog or cat and for keeping pets in the home (or relinquishing them), with the goal of increasing both ownership and retention.
-Phase I, “Reasons for Not Owning a Dog or Cat,” was released Aug.
-8.
+American Humane has launched the three-part study as part of its efforts to better understand pet ownership—or lack thereof—and as a result reduce the number of adoptable pets euthanized in shelters each year.
+The first phase of the study aimed to uncover people's motivations for owning (or not owning) a dog or cat and for keeping pets in the home (or relinquishing them).
+Phase I, "Reasons for Not Owning a Dog or Cat," was released in August.

-Despite this apparently feeble interest in cat ownership, other research shows that cats are still the most popular pets.
-According to the American Veterinary Medical Association’s 2012 U.S. Pet Demographic Study, at the end of 2011 Americans owned 74.1 million cats, compared with 69.9 million dogs.
-And a 2011 CATalyst Council study published in the Journal of the American Veterinary Medical Association shed some light on cat ownership.
-The study identified the need for “cat-friendly” education and training for both pet owners and veterinary staff to increase care for cats.
+Other research shows that cats are still the most popular pet.
+According to the American Veterinary Medical Association's 2012 U.S. Pet Demographic Study, at the end of 2011 Americans owned 74.1 million cats, compared with 69.9 million dogs.

-“Even with all the talk and resources, informing veterinary practices is still needed,” says Jane Brunt, DVM, CATalyst’s executive director, in regard to the often difficult perception of cats.
-The CATalyst study suggests that as more veterinary practices adopt cat-friendly strategies, a more positive response will be gained from pet owners.
-This, ideally, will result in better pet retention, increased preventive care and more cat adoptions--which the American Humane Association hopes will come from rescue organizations or shelters.
+"Informing veterinary practices is still needed," says Jane Brunt, DVM, executive director of the CATalyst Council.
+A CATalyst study has suggested that as more veterinary practices adopt cat-friendly strategies, pet owners will respond more positively.
+This, ideally, will result in better pet retention, increased preventive care and more cat adoptions—which American Humane hopes will come from rescue organizations or shelters.

-In the American Humane study, only 22 percent of dogs and 18 percent of cats were obtained by previous pet owners through a shelter or rescue organization.
-However, around half of both previous pet owners and non-pet owners would “most likely” obtain their next pet from a shelter or rescue organization.
-Yet, dogs were more likely to be considered as future pets than cats.
+In its study, American Humane found that only 22 percent of dogs and 18 percent of cats were obtained through a shelter or rescue organization.
+However, around half of both previous pet owners and non-pet owners would "most likely" obtain their next pet from a shelter or rescue organization.
 The study also revealed that the longer a previous owner went without owning a new pet, the less likely he or she was to want one, and older respondents were less likely than younger to want to own another pet.

 A significant percentage of respondents (53 percent of previous dog owners and 49 percent previous of cat owners) said their last pet had lived in the household for more than 10 years.
 Only 10 percent of previous dog owners and 12 percent of previous cat owners reported that the pet had been given away or sold to a friend or family member.
 The leading reason for placing a pet elsewhere was that the pet was not allowed at their place of residence (29 percent and 21 percent for dogs and cats, respectively), followed by allergies (2 percent/11 percent), behavior issues (10 percent/8 percent), time (10 percent/3 percent) and death or divorce (10 percent/8 percent).

-According to the study results, a person most likely to consider obtaining a dog is someone who’s single, younger and living in the Western United States and who has owned a dog within the past five years.
-The most likely person to obtain a cat is a young single who lives alone with an income of $50,000 to $74,999 and has owned a cat less than five years ago or for two years or longer.
-Non-pet owners who owned a dog or other pet as a child are more likely to consider obtaining a dog; however, those who owned a cat as a child are less likely to want a dog or a cat as an adult.
+According to the study results, a person most likely to consider obtaining a dog is someone who's single, younger and living in the Western United States and who has owned a dog within the past five years.
+The most likely person to obtain a cat is a young single who lives alone, has an income of $50,000 to $74,999 and has owned a cat less than five years ago.